jina-ai/executors/jinahub/encoders/text/CLIPTextEncoder/README.md

 The **CLIP** model was originally proposed in  [Learning Transferable Visual Models From Natural Language Supervision](https://arxiv.org/abs/2103.00020).

-`CLIPTextEncoder` encodes data from a `np.ndarray` of strings and returns a `np.ndarray` of floating point values.

-- Input shape: `BatchSize `

-- Output shape: `BatchSize x EmbeddingDimension`

 The following parameters can be passed on initialization:
 - `pretrained_model_name_or_path`: Can be either: